Car Design Sketching | Learn Pro Techniques Here!

 Some of this could be the result of using fine art pencils vs. a soft leaded colored pencil as prescribed and shown in the videos.
 The soft lead of the colored pencils like Prismacolor Premiere actually teach you to go easy when you first start sketching.
 If you don’t, the lead gets very dull very fast and your initial “thinking” lines will be much too dark as the drawing progresses.

 This is why these pencils are recommended.
 I do understand that they might not be available in every location around the world.
 Use what you can get your hands on.
 The lead should be very soft, almost crayon like, with a rich waxy texture.
-Some colored pencils have a very hard lead and do not work well for learning to sketch cars in the manner I am trying to suggest.
+Some colored pencils have a very hard lead and do not work well for learning car design sketching in the manner I am trying to suggest.

 As someone who struggled with all of this myself, I know that there is not a single thing in the pursuit of getting better at sketching cars that you can master in one day or even a week.
 There is no magic download program like in movie The Matrix.
 Where you can learn a complex skill in a matter of seconds.
 All of the techniques unitized by car designers take hundreds of hours to get better at and thousands of hours to master.